Piazzi/memento/README.md

 # Code

 Simple project representing the memento design pattern.
+This project used the same example from my <a href="https://github.com/Piazzi/state"> state design pattern project </a>

 # Definition